 The vet will check your kitten for:

-- malocclusions – this means a misalignment of the teeth, like the top and bottom sections not fitting together, which will affect your kitten’s ability to eat in the future
+- Malocclusions – this means a misalignment of the teeth, such as the top and bottom sections not fitting together, which will affect your kitten’s ability to eat in the future

 Healthy Pets Plus Membership Benefits